zephyrproject-rtos/zephyr/doc/security/security-overview.rst

    or not.

--  Security sensitive bugs shall be made public (by removing the security sensitive indicator) after an embargo period of TBD days.
-The Zephyr Security Subcommittee is the only entity with authority to extend the embargo period on a case by case basis; the JIRA entry should be updated with the rationale for the embargo extension so at some point said rationale will be made public.If the Zephyr Security Subcommittee does not act upon a security sensitive bug after its TBD days of embargo are over, it shall be automatically made public by removing the security sensitive setting.
+-  Security sensitive bugs shall be made public (by removing the security sensitive indicator) after an embargo period of 60 days.
+The Zephyr Security Subcommittee is the only entity with authority to extend the embargo period on a case by case basis; the JIRA entry should be updated with the rationale for the embargo extension so at some point said rationale will be made public.If the Zephyr Security Subcommittee does not act upon a security sensitive bug after its 60 days of embargo are over, it shall be automatically made public by removing the security sensitive setting.